 If the property is already leased, it will be important to ensure the tenant is paying a reasonable market rent, and if the current property manager is able to provide a level of service which aligns to your requirements.

 There are some time-honoured, unwritten rules amongst hard-nosed real estate investors that say you should be able to achieve around $100 per week for every $100,000 you have invested in purchasing a property.
-So, if you’ve just invested $450,000 in a two-bedroom apartment, they suggest you’d be expecting $450 dollars a week in rent.
+So, if you’ve just invested $450,000 in a two-bedroom apartment in Melbourne, they suggest you’d be expecting $450 dollars a week in rent.
 Unfortunately, this is a myth.
-The market has its own set of rules and they don’t always align with investors’ expectations, therefore, it’s critical that you do your own research on what’s available on the market and consider getting a professional opinion.
+The market has its own set of rules and they don’t always align with investors’ expectations, therefore, it’s critical that you do your own rental property research on what’s available on the market and consider getting a professional opinion.

 Start by doing an online search of vacant rental properties in the same suburb as your investment property.
-If it’s a house, only compare with other houses.
-The same goes for units.
-Put in the number of bedrooms, bathrooms and parking spaces that your property offers and you’ll immediately have a list of comparable properties that are currently vacant.
-Pick out the ones that seem most similar to yours and then set aside time to attend their open inspections.
-You’ll get two things out of this.
-Firstly, you’ll gain a genuine appreciation of how competitive your property will be against those properties and whether it is worth less or more.
-Secondly, you’ll meet property managers when they don’t realise they’re being interviewed so you’ll get a real-world appreciation of their quality of service and market knowledge.
-Ask them what else they have in the same price range and see what they say.
+Pick out the rental properties that seem most similar to yours and attend their open inspections.
+You can then meet property managers when they don’t realise they’re being interviewed so you’ll get a real-world appreciation of their quality of service and local rental market knowledge.
+Ask them what else they have in the same price range and see what they say!